frederic-perez/AmE-dictionary/data/dictionary.md

 __caliphate__
 __calisthenics__
 __call for__
+__call it even__ _idiom_ To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc.
 __call of duty__
 __call of nature__ _idiom_ The need to go to the toilet.
 __call on someone__ _He called on me._